rodrigodelmonte/creators-network-docs/source/api.rst

 1. Complete the registration for your OneFootball Network account.
 2. Use your login credentials to retrieve an authentication token that must be used for other requests.
-3. Retrieve the ID of the integration that you want to publish content under (note that many accounts will have only one website and therefore only one integration).

 Activating your OneFootball Network account